I am alone.

 I am Michael Corleone in The Godfather—first an innocent family member, then a good soldier.
 With moderate success, I am tempted by the power and feel the overwhelming need to control every situation, no matter the cost.

 Lower and lower the steps descend to the bottom level.
-A sign hangs overhead the entrance to Hades: “Abandon all hope, ye who enter here.”
+A sign hangs over the entrance to Hades: “Abandon all hope, ye who enter here.”

 I am Christy Nielsen in What Dreams May Come.
 I have died in a car accident, like my children before me.
 All three deaths were terrible accidents, yet my Annie blames herself for each of them.
 She takes her own life and ends up in Hell.